 Welcome to the Mechanics of Materials research group in the Department of Materials Science & Engineering at Monash University.
 Our research aims at understanding the mechanical and functional behaviour of materials by developing novel physics-based models and simulation tools at the relevant length scale.
-Our research involves the use of continuum mechanics, with a strong emphasis on Multiscale and Multiphysics aspects.
+We are particularly interested in problems that involve a strong coupling between mechanics and chemistry.
 Current research projects focus on a variety of materials ranging from composites and alloys to energy-storage materials and soft materials.

 Areas of interest: